Filip3314/LetsLearnProgramming/Java/nonrobot/Variables.md

 Try to find three differences (in both the printed lines and the code) between the integers and the doubles.
 Once you think you have them, tell me.

-One thing you may have noticed is that devision behave weird with integers - why would 4 divided by 15 return 0?
-Why is 15 devided by 4 only 3?
+One thing you may have noticed is that division behave weird with integers - why would 4 divided by 15 return 0?
+Why is 15 divided by 4 only 3?
 The reason is because we are doing *integer math*.
 Integer math is very similar to our third grade math class.
 Remember when you first learned about division, we had these things called remainders?

 ![IMAGE](https://dj1hlxw0wr920.cloudfront.net/userfiles/wyzfiles/b410fcc6-7a7b-45a0-81b9-354423866db9.gif)

 With integer division, we don't care about the remainder, we only care about the number before the remainer.
 So with 128/5, we only care about the 25 and throw out/ignore the remainder 3.
 By the same logic, 1/10 will be 0 with integer division - The answer is 0 remainder 10.

 But what if we *wanted* the remainder?
 That is where the percent sign (%) comes in.
 We call this operation "modulous" or *mod*.
-If I wanted the remainder of 10/4 I would write ```c = 10 % 4;``` or say "C equals 10 mod 4".
+If I wanted the remainder of 9/4 I would write ```c = 9 % 4;``` or say "C equals 9 mod 4".
 After that line of code, what would C equal?
-That's right, it would equal 2.
+That's right, it would equal 1.

 To check that we're solid on this, write down the answers to the following equations (following integer math rules):
 - 1 / 10